betterRunner/context-note/README.md

 ## Features

 - 📝 Notebook, where text content, note itself and context information would be stored.
-- 🏷️ Tagbook, manage the notes neatly with handy tag system.
+- 🏷️ Tagbook, manage the notes neatly with a handy tag system.
-- ⌨️ Rich text editor: embed [quill](https://quilljs.com/) as rich text editor.
+- ⌨️ Rich text editor: embed [quill](https://quilljs.com/) as the rich text editor.

 ## Develop